WizzyGeek/uprate/README.md

 framwork X, not everyone uses framework X 😕.

 Ratelimits in client-sided coded also face similar problems.
-Often APIs enforce multiple ratelimits which are dynamic.
-Making a dynamic ratelimiter from scratch for your API wrapper or a small scale data collector takes up valuable dev time, which is why uprate aims to also provide tools for client-sided code
+Often APIs enforce multiple ratelimits.
+Making a ratelimiter from scratch for your API wrapper or a small scale data collector takes up valuable dev time, which is why uprate aims to also provide tools for client-sided code.

 ## [Documentation](https://uprate.readthedocs.io/en/latest/)